saurabhmandlik/Object-detection/Tutorial of training model/README.md

 Save the file after the changes have been made.
 That’s it!
 The training job is all configured and ready to go!

+## Run Training model

+To train the model we will use the train.py file, which is located in the object_detection/legacy folder.
+We will copy it into the object_detection folder and from the \object_detection directory, issue the following command to begin training:

+    python3 train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_pets.config

+Training will start shortly.
+The initialization can take up to 30 seconds before the actual training begins.